INQUIRELAB/mcp-bridge-api/README.md

 }
 ```

+For enhanced security and execution control, you can configure optional risk levels for each server.
+See the [Risk Levels](#-risk-levels) section for detailed information and configuration examples.

 ## 🧪 API Usage

 MCP Bridge exposes a clean and intuitive REST API for interacting with connected servers.
 Here's a breakdown of available endpoints: